Free Cathedral Window Quilt Pattern

 Step 1

-Making the blocks
+Making your Cathedral window blocks

-From the background fabric cut 36 x 19in squares.
+From the background fabric, cut 36 x 19in squares.
 Using the card and background fabric squares, prepare 36 Cathedral Window blocks, following Steps 1–6 from our How to make Cathedral Blocks guide

 Step 2